camoo/wp-camoo-cdn/readme.txt

 === CAMOO CDN ===
 Contributors: camoo
-Tags: Camoo.Hosting, CAMOO CDN Integration, Managed Hosting with CDN, Hébergement Web avec CDN Requires at least: 5.6
+Tags: Camoo.Hosting, CAMOO CDN Integration, Managed Hosting with CDN, Hébergement Web avec CDN Requires at least: 6.4.3
-Tested up to: 5.7.1
+Tested up to: 6.5
 Requires PHP: 7.2
-Stable tag: 1.0
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Camoo.Hosting Automatic Integration with CDN for WordPress websites.

 == Description ==
-Camoo.Hosting Automatic Integration with CDN for websites This plugin allows you to easily use CDN on your WordPress and accelerate website loading in any country, handling any load on your service.
+Camoo.Hosting Automatic Integration with CDN for websites, This plugin allows you to easily use CDN on your WordPress and accelerate website loading in any country, handling any load on your service.

 = Features =